How Leading Companies Prepare for and Recover from Hurricanes

 In a typical year, the U.S. experiences 12 named storms, six hurricanes, and three major hurricanes.
 The 2021 hurricane season was anything but “typical,” however.

-In 2017, there were 17 named storms, 10 hurricanes, and six major hurricanes.
-The NOAA attributes the irregularity to “the lack of El Niño conditions in the equatorial Pacific, with La Niña conditions developing near the end of the season.”
+In 2017, there were 21 named storms, seven hurricanes, and four major hurricanes.
+The NOAA attributes the irregularity to “the warm phase of the Atlantic Multidecadal Oscillation [which] favors more, stronger and longer-lasting storms.”

 Experts don’t expect the 2022 season to fare much better.